Collecting

 1) Beware the printed signatures (pre and post printed)

-Most often, these autographs are on mass-produced sports memorabilia items.
-However, we can find them in other collectibles as well.
-How to spot this kind of fake autograph?
-The best way is to hold it up to a light.
-If the autograph lights up the same way as the picture, it was printed.
-Authentic autographs are added later and the ink often shows a purple-grey color when you look at it from the side of the picture.
+These fake autographs are commonly found on mass-produced sports memorabilia, but they can appear on other collectibles too.
+To spot a printed autograph, hold the item up to a light.
+If the signature illuminates the same way as the picture, it’s printed.
+Genuine autographs are added later and the ink usually appears purple-grey when viewed from the side.

 A fine example of a pre-printed autograph by John Wayne.

-An autopen is actually a machine that uses a mechanical arm to drag a pen along a plastic or metal signature template.
-Many politicians used autopens in their formal correspondences.
-For example, Jackie Kennedy relied on autopens to sign her responses to the thousands of condolence letters she received after the death of John Kennedy.
-Nowadays, autopens can be used to produce various fake autographs, since they create really authentic look.
-However, there are some important differences that can be spotted under a magnifying glass.
+An autopen is a machine that uses a mechanical arm to replicate a signature from a plastic or metal template.
+Many politicians have used autopens for formal correspondence; for instance, Jackie Kennedy relied on them to sign responses to the thousands of condolence letters she received after John F. Kennedy’s death.
+Nowadays, autopens can create highly convincing fake autographs.
+However, there are telltale signs you can spot under a magnifying glass.

 Beware the autopen.
 This machine is commonly used to produce autographs with an authentic look.

-Always think about why and when someone signed the poster, photo, or any other item.
-For example, if an autograph dated pre-1960s is signed in a felt pen, then it is fake.
-Felt pens didn’t exist before the 1960s, and they should be signed in ink.
-Also, think about circumstances.
-For example, Bobby Fischer’s autograph on the invitation for the International chess tournament in Portoroz held in 1958 is, safe to say, genuine.
-Young Bobby signed along with other participants of the tournament, which was a common habit.
+Always consider the context of why and when an item was signed.
+For instance, if an autograph dated pre-1960s is signed with a felt pen, it’s a fake because felt pens didn’t exist before the 1960s; the signature should be in ink.
+Also, think about the circumstances surrounding the autograph.
+For example, Bobby Fischer’s autograph on the invitation to the 1958 International Chess Tournament in Portoroz is likely genuine.
+Young Bobby, along with other participants, signed the invitation, which was a common practice at such events.

-Genuine autograph by Bobby Fischer, on the invitation card for International Chess Tournament in Portoroz, held when Bobby was only 15.
+Genuine autograph by Bobby Fischer, on the invitation card to the International Chess Tournament in Portoroz, held when Bobby was only 15.
 You can see the traces of ink and uneven, natural lines of pen movement.

-I hope that this article was helpful.
-Stayed tuned for more!
+I hope you found this article helpful.
+Stay tuned for more tips and insights!

 Feel free to check our collection of autographs.
 We offer a full lifetime guarantee.